OSHAA 30-Hours Professional Diploma in Wildlife Rehabilitation

 • Incorporate environmental enrichment to support physical and mental health

-• Prepare animals for release through habitat simulation
+• Prepare animals for release through habitat simulation and adaptation

 • Maintain clean, functional, and ethically appropriate facilities